 Starting to exercise was awkward for both of us.
 Nikki spends a lot of time driving for work.
 I didn’t have an excuse.
 I had already started walking a bit before I started.
 I ended the twelve weeks averaging over 15000 steps a day, Nik joined a health club with gym and swimming pool, and she now regularly swims 3000m before work!
 The trick is to find the exercise which is right for you.

 If our food were bland or boring, this would be where we would fail.
 Both of us have enjoyed the meals from the recipe book.
 We write a weekly meal plan together at the weekend.
 I prepare the lunches, Nikki, the evening meals.
 If she is late, I will make dinner, and if I am not about, she will make lunch.
 This means we only have to do 50% of the preparation.
 Another bonus with doing Second Nature together.
 We use recipes from the book, we have devised our own, and we have amended some of our favourite dishes to follow the nutritional recommendations.

 So, what has been achieved?
 We have lost nearly five stone between us, my blood pressure is lower, and my diabetic control is considerably better and more stable.
 We both feel a lot fitter, and I am sleeping more soundly.
 I didn’t find managing my diabetes difficult either.
 The downside?
 I now only have two pairs of trousers that actually fit and Nikki is off shopping for some new work clothes!
 That’s a downside we can both accept!

 Our advice to anyone starting Second Nature would be to give it everything you have for the twelve weeks.
-Read the daily learning, take the information and trust your mentor and the process.
+Read the daily learning, take the information and trust your health coach and the process.
 It will work.
 You will have good days, and not so good days.
 Don’t dwell on those; keep reminding yourself of your achievements.